Enterprise-connect/documentation/ec-guide.md

 <A HREF="#top">Back To Top</A>

 #### Bind the EC Service to an App
-To gain access to the important credentials related to your newly created service, EC must be bound to an app in your org/space.
+To gain access to the important credentials related to your newly created service, EC may be bound to an app in your org/space, if you chose not to use a Service Key (recommended).
 The app you choose is irrelevant.
 Using the [CloudFoundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), use the following command to bind the EC Service to an app of your choice:
 ```
 cf bind-service <app name> <EC Service name>
 ```